 - Your own memory or recollections

 For instance, if you were to use the EasyGenie family group sheet (also available in a separate bundle of 40 sheets) to record information about your great-grandparent’s family, you might use recollections from an interview with one of your grandparents, paper records such as a birth certificate, or information you research online.
 Write down information such as birthdates, places of birth, etc. in the lines provided on the family group sheet.
-Because the forms are made with archival-quality paper, the information can be preserved for many decades if stored in a dry place.
+Because the forms are made with acid-free paper, the information can be preserved for many decades if stored in a dry place.

 It’s fine to use multiple sources of information to fill out a form.
 EasyGenie strongly recommends listing the source(s) of information on each sheet as well as the date(s) the information was entered – this will help you or your descendants trace the information trail in the future.

 A brief description of each type of form in the EasyGenie Blank Genealogy Forms bundle and how they are used are listed below.

 The family group sheet is a blank form for casual and professional genealogists to record important information about families.
 Besides the husband’s and wife’s full names, the family group sheet also tracks:

 - Birth, marriage, death, and burial dates and locations